TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

   caption: [Comparison of the average median rank over 5 1k image-caption splits on the COCO test set.
   Our approach outperforms SHRe by a large margin.
 The best possible value is 1.], )<transformer_shre_amr_results>

+As mentioned in the introduction of SHRe @shre, the idea of not only predicting the probability distribution over the ImageNet-1K classes for a given image, but also for a given caption, works because the ImageNet-1K classes can also be used to describe the content of a caption.
+The main reason for this being that the ImageNet-1K classes describe real-world objects, which are independent of the image modality, and can therefore also be used to describe the content of a text.
+A visualization of that is shown on image-text pairs from COCO, which is the data we use for training, in @shre_coco_prob_dist.

 ==== Larger Batch Sizes with DDP
 As mentioned in the introduction of contrastive learning (@vision_language_contrast), a large batch size is crucial